 I have been teaching a pre-algebra Math Enrichment course for the past two years, and have been tutoring middle and high school students in pre-algebra and other math and science subjects for the past 9 years.

 I have tutored Spanish for much of the past 9 years.
-I have also worked as a court-appointed translator and have taught have Bilingual Biology (in Spanish).
-I lived in 3 Spanish-speaking countries for a total of 4 years (including 2 years in the Peace Corps in Bolivia, and another year doing Master's research in Costa Rica), and have led student travel in 3 Latin American countries.
-I currently teach in a 90% Latino school where almost all of my communications with parents are in Spanish, and where the school administration often requests my written and oral translation assistance.
+I have also worked as a court-appointed translator, a medical clinic translator, and have taught Bilingual Biology (in Spanish).
+I lived in 3 Spanish-speaking countries for a total of 4 years (including 2 years in the Peace Corps in Bolivia where I taught 3rd-8th grade science in Spanish, and another year doing Master's research in Costa Rica), and have led student travel in 3 Latin American countries.
+For 3 years, I taught in a 90% Latinx middle school in Richmond, CA, where almost all of my communications with parents were in Spanish, and where I often provided written and in-person translation for school administrators, counselors and special education teachers.

 Government & Politics